Additional Math and Science

-The additional math courses are for school subscribers.
-Currently there are five subjects which are oriented toward high schools, though many ACT/SAT questions and about half of the Pre-Alg to Pre-Calc database can be used for math instruction down to sixth or seventh grade.
+The additional math and science modules are for school subscribers.
+Currently there are six subjects which are oriented toward high schools, though many ACT/SAT questions and about half of the Pre-Alg to Pre-Calc database can be used for math instruction down to sixth or seventh grade.
 More details are below.

-All questions for additional math courses were written by EducAide Software, the maker of Problem-Attic, and its team of dedicated teachers and curriculum specialists.
-There is no overlap with any other question banks, such as academic competitions or state released tests.
-Moreover, they have two important design features:
+All questions for additional math and science were written by EducAide Software, the maker of Problem-Attic, and its team of dedicated teachers and curriculum specialists.
+There is no overlap with any other database modules, such as academic competitions or state released tests.
+Moreover, the math modules have two important design features:

 The questions are carefully organized by topic, and are ordered from easiest to most difficult.
 This makes it much faster to locate the questions you want for a lesson or exam.
 (If you like, you can reverse the order in Problem-Attic and view the most difficult questions first.)